 - feeling lightheaded or dizzy

-You are at higher than usual risk of a deep vein thrombosis which may lead to pulmonary embolism if you haven’t been moving for long periods such as extended travel or being in hospital.
+You are at higher than usual risk of a deep vein thrombosis which may lead to pulmonary embolism if you have not been moving for long periods such as during extended travel or being in hospital.

 You are also at a higher than usual risk if: